ITC says Apple infringes a Qualcomm patent but iPhones shouldn't be banned

-Apple might have infringed a Qualcomm patent, but that doesn't mean iPhones should be banned from sale, a new US International Trade Commission filing said Friday.
+Apple might've infringed a Qualcomm patent, but that doesn't mean iPhones should be banned from sale, a new US International Trade Commission filing said Friday.

 Qualcomm in late 2017 had asked the ITC to prevent iPhones that had Intel 4G chips from being sold because of allegations of patent infringement.
 Administrative Law Judge Thomas Pender on Friday agreed that Apple infringed one Qualcomm patent related to power management, but it didn't infringe two other patents, he said in a final initial determination published to the ITC's website.